Journey to the Past: Critical reception

 Contributing to Billboard, Larry Flick wrote that the single completed Aaliyah's "transformation into a pop princess", praising her vocal performance for sounding "broader and more impressive than any past recordings have indicated" and interpretation of its lyrics.
-Connie Johnson from the Los Angeles Times, felt because of Aaliyah's hip-hop image, "that it’s surprising to hear how comfortably she fits within the wholesome, sugarcoated framework of Journey to the Past."
+Connie Johnson from the Los Angeles Times, felt because of Aaliyah's hip-hop image, "it's surprising to hear how comfortably she fits within the wholesome, sugarcoated framework of 'Journey to the Past'", Music Week described the song as a "subtle ballad" and felt that Aaliyah "proved her talent doesn't just belong in the Mainstream R&B Category".
+MTV.com said that Aaliyah "injects a more modern flair with the warm, feel-good theme "Journey To The Past".
 Okayplayer's Thembisa Mshaka believes the singer would be releasing more pop songs and torch ballads along the lines of "Journey to the Past" if she were still alive today.

 Several critics voiced their preference for Callaway's original version over Aaliyah's single, which has appeared to resonate more with fans of the film.
-McCarty's review of Aaliyah's pop rendition of the song was more mixed: "...as is almost always the case with these animated musicals that produce radio hits, I prefer the in-movie version."
+McCarty's review of Aaliyah's pop rendition of the song was more mixed: "...as is almost always the case with these animated musicals that produce radio hits, I prefer the in-movie version".
 Stephen Thomas Erlewine of AllMusic gave a somewhat positive review of Aaliyah's rendition, calling it a good version of a song that sounds better in its original form.
 Emalie Marthe of Broadly considers "Journey to the Past" to be among Aaliyah's more "forgotten" songs.
 Bio.com's Sara Bibel agreed that the song is "little remembered".

 Commercial performance

 Commercially, "Journey to the Past" was "not a standout radio hit".
-Failing to chart on the US Billboard Hot 100 or any of the major Billboard charts, it peaked at number 28 on the US Radio & Records Adult Contemporary chart.
+No physical commercial single was released for the song in the United States, making it ineligible at the time for inclusion on the US Billboard Hot 100; it also did not impact any of the Billboard component charts.
+It peaked at number 28 on the US Radio & Records Adult Contemporary chart.
 Meanwhile, the song performed moderately in the United Kingdom, becoming Aaliyah's ninth best-selling single in the country.

 Despite its mediocre commercial performance, Aaliyah: More Than a Woman author Christopher John Farley considers the single to have been "a substantial hit" for Aaliyah.
-Rachel Syme, writing for The New York Times, agreed that Aaliyah's version ultimately "set it on a course to global omnipresence."
+Rachel Syme, writing for The New York Times, agreed that Aaliyah's version ultimately "set it on a course to global omnipresence".
 After "Journey to the Past", Aaliyah would contribute commercially successful singles to the soundtracks of other films, including Dr. Dolittle (1998) and Romeo Must Die (2000), the latter of which she starred in.